alecmus/leccore/README.md

 ### About the Library
 The leccore is designed for the rapid development of modern, efficient and easy to maintain C++ applications.
 It is part of the [liblec libraries](https://github.com/alecmus/liblec).
-It is built to contain the most fundamental building blocks like databases, file management, registry settings, and other general helper utilities specially designed to make building robust, sophisticated applications a breeze.
+It is built to contain the most fundamental building blocks like databases, file handling, registry settings, and other general helper utilities specially designed to make building robust, sophisticated applications a breeze.
 Furthermore, it is designed to bind together all the other liblec libraries like [lecui](https://github.com/alecmus/lecui) and [lecnet](https://github.com/alecmus/lecnet).